Follow Us!

 Villagers attend courses organised by the women’s self-help groups on vegetable growing and composting.
 They learn how to conserve their precious resources such as harvesting grey water.
 Every year thousands of packets of seeds, purchased by us, are sold for small amounts of money; those who can’t afford to pay are given some for free.

-Two years ago a five-acre demonstration garden was set up at Anbu Illam – our school for 75 differently-abled children.
+Organic farming is being carried out at SCAD Cheranmahadevi in around fifteen acres in which the children of Anbu Illam – our school for differently-abled children, have also planted their own garden and undergo nursery training, on and off.
+Besides, a small vegetable patch has been set up very close to the Anbu Illam school.
 Along with training, the garden provides food for the children who are also involved in growing vegetables.
-Another 104 schools have kitchen gardens so a new generation is now growing up learning about the importance of food production and healthy eating.
+Another 250 schools have kitchen gardens so a new generation is now growing up learning about the importance of food production and healthy eating.

 The kitchen gardens are just one of many environmental schemes.
 Find out more here